antvis/G6/docs/manual/tutorial/layout.en.md

 <br />**Layouts for General Graph:**

-- Random Layout: Randomize the node positions;
+- Random Layout: Randomizes the node positions;
 - **Force Layout: Classical force-directed layout algorithm:**
 > In force-directed layout, items are simulated as physical particals with attractive forces and repulsive forces.
 Lead by the forces, the nodes will move to appropriate positions to balance the forces.
 It is suitable for describing the relationships between objects, e.g. relationships between person, computer networks.

-- Circular Layout: Arrange the nodes on a circle;
+- Circular Layout: Arranges the nodes on a circle;
-- Radial Layout: Arrange the nodes radially;
+- Radial Layout: Arranges the nodes radially;
 - MDS Layout: Multidimensional scaling;
 - Fruchterman Layout: A kind of force-directed layout;
 - Dagre Layout: Hierarchical layout.